 Just a word of warning, though.
 The laser level attaches to the wall with a velcro-sided sticker.
 Just like a 3M Command Strip, it's supposed to come off the wall without leaving a mark.
 Ours, unfortunately, did not perform as promised.
 When he took it down it left a gaping hole in the otherwise pristine paint job.
 Ugh.
 But after a little spackle and elbow grease he patched the hole and moved on.

 Clearly I am going to use these shelves as my decorating playground.
 I don't know which is more fun -- making the shelves, or decorating them!
 Okay, it's decorating them.
-Knowing that I can change the vignettes from season to season and year to year makes me happy.
-These are Target Bullseye Playground $1.00 velvet pumpkins and the pie sign is from Big Lots.

-Here I've upended a vintage-inspired wooden French crate and placed it on top of a vintage New York Biscuit Company crate to create a makeshift side table for my ironware pitcher, hydrangeas and photo of our children.
+Here I've upended a vintage-inspired wooden French crate and placed it on top of a vintage New York Biscuit Company crate to create a makeshift side table for my ironstonee pitcher, hydrangeas and photo of our children.

 I think the new shelves look perfect alongside my estate sale farmhouse hutch in the corner.
 What camp are you in -- the traditional china cabinet camp or the more free-form shelves camp?
 I never thought I'd ever want anything other than a traditional cabinet yet here I am.
-And I'm lovin' it.
+And I'm loving it.

 Well, that's it until next time, friends!